SlasherGeo/cs426_Rehman_Mohammed_Asgn1/README.txt

 # NOTES FOR TA:
 I have tried my best at uploading my assets, data from the build, and my unity player from the assignment.
-I am not sure why it still refuses to upload even though i have placed the .gitignore file in my repo.
-Please email me if you have any solutions to this.

-MISSING IN MY REPO:
+Please email me if there are any problems regarding these files:

 Assets
-data for exe
-my unityplayer.dll
+My project (1)_Data
+UnityPlayer.dll

 How to play my game:
 Control BB8 with WASD